2,000+ Certified. Become The Next 8(a) Success Story!

 8(a) Program eligibility requirements.
 If potential issues or

-questions are found, we will alert you immediately and let you know
+questions are found, we alert you immediately and let you know

 the workaround to any issue or question that might be